One Of LLVM's Top Contributors Quits Development Over Code of Conduct, Outreach Program - Slashdot

 Bending over backward to accommodate people who are too sensitive and constantly causing drama is a bad thing.

 Yeah, this is what he's talking about.
-(Score:3)
+(Score:5, Informative)

 From https://www.outreachy.org/appl... [outreachy.org]